Tag Archives: Danny Lee

 …which splatters all over his attackers!

-Memorable set pieces include the glistening, oil-coated monster rising from a pink bathtub to attack a victim and a rampage through an operating theatre that specialises in restoring women’s hymens!
+Memorable set pieces include the glistening, oil-coated monster rising from a pink bathtub to attack a victim, and a rampage through an operating theatre that specialises in restoring women’s hymens!

 A hymen-replacement operation that will soon be interrupted by the Oily Maniac!